adithyadaine/AI-Model-Price-Comparison/README.md

 ## Usage

 1. Click the hamburger icon (☰) to open the **"Select Models"** panel.
-2. Select models using the checkboxes or the quick-filter buttons (e.g., "Vision", "Function Calling").
+2. Select models using the checkboxes or the quick-filter buttons.
-3. Use the **"Filter" dropdown** in the main view to:
+3. Use the **"Filter" dropdown** in the main view to toggle the "Capabilities" column or apply price filters.
-    *   Toggle the visibility of the "Capabilities" column.
-    *   Apply a price filter (Low, Medium, High) to your current selection.
-4. Switch between **"Table"** and **"Bar Chart"** views.
+4. Switch between **"Table"** and the **"Charts"** dropdown to select your desired view.
 5. In the Table View, click column headers to **sort the data**.
 6. To share your comparison, simply **copy the URL** from your address bar.